varnishd -f /usr/local/etc/varnish/default.vcl -s malloc,1G -T 127.0.0.1: 2000 -a 0.0.0.0:8080 -d

 First find the relevant log entries in varnishlog.
 That will probably give you a clue.
 Since varnishlog logs a lot of data it might be hard to track the entries down.
 You can set varnishlog to log all your 503 errors by issuing the following command:

 $ varnishlog -q 'RespStatus == 503' -g request

 If the error happened just a short time ago the transaction might still be in the shared memory log segment.
 To get varnishlog to process the whole shared memory log just add the '-d' parameter:

-Please see the varnishlog man page for elaborations on further filtering capabilities and explanation of the various options.
+Please see the vsl-query and varnishlog man pages for elaborations on further filtering capabilities and explanation of the various options.